CyrilCermak/modular_architecture_on_ios/README.md

 hard-hitting analysis and absurd humor, ensuring that even the driest of subjects can elicit a hearty chuckle.

+## About Contributors

+Special thanks to David Ullmer, a dear colleague of mine, who did a bachelor thesis on modularisation of iOS applications with my guidance.
+David wrote the Benchmarking of Modular Architecture section of this book.

 \newpage
 \tableofcontents
 \newpage